Taylor Tappin: Montreal Alouettes

-On November 5, 2021, the Montreal Alouettes signed Tappin before formally adding him to the team's practice squad on November 9, 2021, after clearing the requisite (COVID-19) quarantine period.
+On November 5, 2021, the Montreal Alouettes signed Tappin before formally adding him to the team's practice squad on November 9, after clearing the requisite (COVID-19) quarantine period.

 Ottawa Redblacks (second stint)

 In mid-November 2021, Ottawa signed Tappin off of Montreal's practice squad.
 On November 19, 2021, Tappin made his professional football and CFL debut, playing tackle for the Redblacks in their Week 16 win over the Montreal Alouettes.

 Montreal Alouettes (second stint)

 Following his debut with Ottawa, Tappin reverted to Montreal's practice squad.
 He signed with the Alouettes for the 2022 season, and was released in June 2022.

 Houston Gamblers

 Tappin signed with the Houston Gamblers of the USFL on December 16, 2022.
+He was released on April 9, 2023.

+Tappin announced his retirement from football on February 2, 2024.

 Personal life

 Tappin maintained a 4.0 GPA throughout high school at Windsor.
 In 2019, he graduated from California State University, Sacramento with a B.S. degree in Civil Engineering.
 While training for and playing professional football, Tappin simultaneously works as an engineering technician for Brelje & Race Consulting Engineers, where he focuses in structural engineering and water resources, specifically water resource distribution system projects.
 His specific areas of interest in engineering include bridge design, water resources, and land development.
 He is currently pursuing his Engineer in Training (EIT) certification on the track to earn a Professional Engineering (PE) license.